hugoQ1/go-epik/documentation/en/hardware-mining.md

 ## Example configuration

-The setup below is a minimal example for sealing 32 GiB sectors on Lotus:
+The setup below is a minimal example for sealing 32 GiB sectors on epik:

 - 2 TB of hard drive space.
 - 8 core CPU